hfp/libxs/README.md

 make clean
 ```

 Performing `make install-minimal` omits the documentation (default: `PREFIX/share/libxs`).
-Moreover, PINCDIR, POUTDIR, PBINDIR, and PDOCDIR allow to customize the locations underneath of the PREFIX location.
+Moreover, `PINCDIR`, `POUTDIR`, `PBINDIR`, and `PDOCDIR` allow to customize the locations underneath of the `PREFIX` location.

+**NOTE**: the library is agnostic with respect to the threading-runtime, and enabling OpenMP (OMP=1) when building the library is a non-default option (untested).
+The library is also agnostic with respect to the selected LAPACK/BLAS library, and linking GEMM routines (BLAS=1|2) when building the library may prevent a user to decide at the time of linking the actual application.

 # Tuning
 Specifying a particular code path is not really necessary if the JIT backend is not disabled.
 However, disabling JIT compilation, statically generating a collection of kernels, and targeting a specific instruction set extension for the entire library looks like: